-DNP 804 Advanced Evidence-Based Practice in Nursing PC718 Evidence Based Practice (3)
+PC718 Evidence Based Practice (3)

-This course is designed to introduce the nurse practitioner student to the role of the advanced practice nurse in the primary healthcare setting.
-The evolution of the role from a historical and legislative perspective is explored.
-Students critically appraise the literature to improve practice.
-Students discuss leadership strategies that enhance nurse practitioner practice, advocacy, and interprofessional collaboration.
-Gritical appraisal of peer-reviewed literature is essential for high quality evidence-based clinical practice.
+Critical appraisal of peer-reviewed literature is essential for high quality evidence-based clinical practice.
 Students learn important skills to assess the relevance, quality, and application of evidence to clinical practice in an effort to improve the safety and quality of healthcare.
 Learning activities are designed to help the student develop their ability to critically appraise and synthesize peer-reviewed literature, and disseminate the findings.
 Didactic Credit: 3

-Prerequisite: Admission to DNP program (or permission as non-matriculating student) FNU (or permission as non-matriculating student) Prerequisite or concurrent: PC702
+Prerequisite: Admission to FNU (or permission as non-matriculating student)

 APRNs frequently encounter patients with mental health concerns in primary care practice.
 Familiarity with the knowledge and skills needed to care for this patient population is an integral part of providing comprehensive patient-centered care.
 Students will be introduced to the lived experiences of people with common mental health diagnoses; identify essential community mental health resources; learn to form therapeutic relationships while practicing self-care; and identify screening methods, diagnostic criteria, and pharmacologic and non-pharmacologic management of commonly encountered psychiatric disorders.
-Didactic Credit: 3 Prerequisite or concurrent: FNP700 or NM700, PC707
+Didactic Credit: 3 Prerequisite or concurrent: NP700 or NM700, PC707

-DNP 803PC727 Ethics and Health Policy (3)
+PC727 Ethics and Health Policy (3)